 Hello!
-I am Rodrigo, originally from Buenos Aires, and living in Berlin for 2 years.
-Throughout my life I've also lived in Dublin, Ireland, Copenhagen, Denmark, and different parts of Norway (I have a passion for good weather...)
+I am Rodrigo, originally from Buenos Aires, and living in Berlin for 2 and a half years Throughout my life I've also lived in Dublin, Ireland, Copenhagen, Denmark, and different parts of Norway (I have a passion for good weather...)
 I have been a tour guide for 7 years and across 3 cities (Buenos Aires, Copenhagen and Berlin, always in English) and I really enjoy what I do.
 I studied political science and journalism and I also write.
 I try and mix all three on my tours so I can tell you a story and make you feel as if you were actually watching it happen.
 I am enthusiastic, outgoing and love telling stories, anecdotes and sharing my knowledge of the city I live in.
 And I also like to have fun, so it is not all about history... ask what you want to know!
 Can do tours in English and Spanish, so get in touch in any of these 2 languages if you have any questions or want a tailor made tour.

 No other city in the world experienced the Cold War the way Berlin did - after all, there was only one Berlin Wall.